ansible-collections/ibm_zos_core/docs/source/index.rst

 commands, TSO commands, ping and querying operator actions.

-The **IBM z/OS core collection** serves as a dependency for other collections under the **Red Hat® Ansible Certified Content for IBM Z** umbrella and works closely with offerings such as `IBM z/OS IMS collection`_ to deliver a solution that will enable you to automate tasks on z/OS subsystems such as IMS.
+The **IBM z/OS core collection** serves as a dependency for other collections under the **Red Hat® Ansible Certified Content for IBM Z** umbrella.
+The IBM z/OS core collection works closely with offerings such as `IBM z/OS IMS collection`_ to deliver a solution that enables you to automate tasks on z/OS subsystems such as IMS.

 .. _IBM z/OS IMS collection: